 After your surgery, you should not lift heavy weights for a few weeks.

-The following symptoms should be reported to your consulted doctor:
+The following symptoms should be reported to your consulting doctor:

 Drainage from the incision